Anticipating Your Needs, Exceeding Your Expectations

 Consider using (or adding) a corporate trustee; that’s a bank or trust company that specializes in managing trusts.
 They can be impartial, and they will be around for as long as your special needs beneficiary lives.

-Finally, be sure to work closely with an attorney who has considerable experience with these trusts.
+Finally, be sure to work closely with an attorney who has considerable experience with these trusts as the rules are complex and one misstep can cause the trust to not work as intended.